JennyLimHK/mamaMary01/README.md

 <img src="./assets/madonna.jpg" width="50%" />

-Once you've successfully scanned the image, it displays a 3D model of Our Lady of Besalú.
+Once you've successfully scanned the image, it displays a rotating 3D model of Our Lady of Besalú.
 This gothic sculpture of the Virgin Mary is kept at the <a href="https://museuart.cat/">Girona Art Museum</a>.

 ## AR Outputs: